SS City of Chester: Sinking

 Heading to Eureka, California, with 90 passengers on the foggy morning of August 22, 1888, at about 10 am she collided with Oceanic, a liner inbound from Hong Kong.
 The two ships saw each other, but as was later determined by a British Naval Court, City of Chester was caught by tidal current and carried into the path of the larger ship.
 An eyewitness aboard Oceanic said: "Into her we crashed with irrisistible force, cutting her just as though she was a cheese."
 She sank in six minutes, and despite rescue efforts by those aboard Oceanic, sixteen passengers, including two children, and three crew members died.
 In terms of loss of life, this is the second most deadly wreck in the history of San Francisco Bay, after the sinking of the SS City of Rio de Janeiro in 1901.

 Oceanic had Chinese crew and her steerage passengers were Chinese immigrants; anti-Chinese xenophobia was high in the US at the time and initially the Chinese were accused of letting City of Chester's passengers drown.
 When news of their efforts to save them came out, it helped to reduce the prejudice against the Chinese.

 Discovery of wreck

-The wreck is located in 216 ft of water just inside the Golden Gate Bridge at 37°48′50″N 122°28′00″W and was found in May 2013 by NOAA Office of Coast Survey Navigational Response Team 6 using multi-beam sonar.
-It is only 400 ft from where it was located by a precursor of NOAA, the U.S. Coast and Geodetic Survey, in September 1888 in a geodetic survey using a wire dragged from the tug Raymond.
+The wreck is located in 216 ft of water just inside the Golden Gate Bridge at 37°48′50″N 122°28′00″W and was found in May 2013 by National Oceanic and Atmospheric Administration Office of Coast Survey Navigational Response Team 6 using multi-beam sonar.
+It is only 400 ft from where it was located by the United States Coast and Geodetic Survey, one of the ancestor agencies of NOAA, in September 1888 in a hydrographic survey using a wire dragged from the tug Raymond.

 An exhibit on City of Chester is to be created at the Gulf of the Farallones National Marine Sanctuary office at Crissy Field.
-The office occupies the building erected as a lifesaving station in response to the disaster.
+The office occupies the building erected as a United States Life-Saving Service station in response to the disaster.